Frame-One/ggxxacpr-twitch/README.md

 Something went wrong, I will fix it when I can, sorry.

 #### Why did the stream turn off?
 I have to segment the vods or twitch will terminate the stream at 48 hours.
-The stream runs for 23 hours and 59 minutes then turns on again after a minute.
+The stream runs for 23 hours, 59 minutes, and 53 seconds then turns on again after a few seconds.

 #### Why do matches disconnect?
 I assume if the match cannot be downloaded before the players finish their session it ends, also genuine rage quits do happen but much rarer than the first case.